l3x/golang-code-examples/README.md

 This is a collection of Go language examples that demonstrate various concepts.

+Read the companion articles at the [Golang Code Examples web site] (http://l3x.github.io/golang-code-examples/)

 These examples could be useful for your projects, thesis and learning.

-Feel free to use any of the code examples in your projects.
+Feel free to use any of the code examples in your endeavors.

-I hope that your find this resource helpful.
+I hope this ressource is helpful to you.

 Best Regards,